dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 1. Each row starts with a 16-bit integer denoting the number of fields in this row.
-2. Follow 16-bit integer is a sequence of fields.
-Each field starts with a 32-bit integer denoting the size of the field, and then follows the binary data of this field.
+2. Following this 16-bit integer is a sequence of fields.
+Each field starts with a 32-bit integer denoting the size of the field, and then is followed by the binary data of this field.

 See code
 [here](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/commands/copyfromparse.c#L1015).